 8. Well-spaced-Hummingbirds can flap their wings an average of 80 beats per second so they can cover plenty of area while hovering.
 Keep a nice open fly zone around your feeder so they don’t feel cramped.

-7 Natural Ways to Keep Bees and Ants Away From Hummingbird Feeders
+Seven Natural Ways to Keep Bees and Ants Away from Hummingbird Feeders

 On occasion, bees or ants may find their way to your feeder to partake of the sweet nectar.
 Here are ideas on deterring insect invaders.